juliaguida/oystercard/further_javascript/README.md

 * Frontend templating.
 * Frontend routing.

-## Tracks
+## Working Arrangement

-This week is composed of two separate tracks.
-You'll choose one track and stay on it for the whole week.

-* In the [challenge track](00_challenge_track.md), you'll work in changing pairs as normal.
-You'll implement an app using challenges to guide you (no walkthroughs).
-And you'll extract a test framework from your app.

-* In the [project track](project_track.md), you'll work in small teams for the whole week.
-You'll implement the same app as the challenge track, except you'll only use user stories to guide you (no challenges, no walkthroughs).
-You'll extract a testing framework, too.
+This is a project week.
+You'll work in small teams for the whole week, using user stories to guide you (no challenges, no walkthroughs).
+Then you'll extract your own testing framework.

 ## Get started

-Have a look at the materials for each track.
-Choose which one you want to do.
-Once you get your pair or group assignment, you can get started.
+Once you get your group assignment, you can get started.

 It's going to be exciting!